 Band members

 Ben Gilbert leads and composes the music for Cope Land, as well as writing lyrics, playing guitar, singing and rapping within the group.
 Always a sponge to a very wide variety of music, he brings these multiple influences together within this project.
 Born and raised in Montreal, he in formally trained in both classical and jazz guitar, from both the Montreal Conservatory of Music and Mcgill University, which eventually led to a bachelor’s degree in jazz performance.
-Over the years he has played in many different contexts, within projects such as Stars Die and Booster Fawn, specializing in rock, jazz, and pop.
-More recently, he became part of the Dominique Poirier Quartet, which just won the prestigious Oscar Peterson Scholarship Award.
+Over the years he played in many different contexts, specializing in rock, jazz, and pop.
+He currently plays with the Dominique Poirier Quartet, Lauriane Pothier, Tevet Sela, Dreamer and Noé Talbot.
 Within Cope Land, he strives to bring honesty to the music, trying to accurately transmit the music that flows from him, without trying to fit a specific mold.

 Alex Desjardins expertly plays in jazz, popular music and classical contexts, both on stage, and in the studio.
 In addition to graduating from McGill University with a degree in jazz performance, Alex has played among others with the Anomalie Big band, Yelo Molo and the Orchestre National De Jazz de Montréal.
 He can also be heard on many albums (Alexandre Leblanc ''Musique pour jeunes fous'', Fred Tremblay ''Hurlez'', Lynda Lemay ''Il était onze fois'', Fat Kid Big Band ''New Beginnings'', etc.), which testify to the impressive stylistic range of the trombonist.
 Alex also brings his own compositions to life with his own projects: the creative music trio Trio Intersidéral and the Utopik Jazz quartet.
 All this makes him a complete musician with a rich musical personality who can perform in just about any situation.
 As a member of Cope Land, he brings his intensity, technical excellence and rhythmic wizardry to the music, along with the unique sound of the electric trombone.